koushik-bug/AL-MCCI/README.md

 ---

 ## Description
 Monte Carlo (MC) is a numerical technique where a problem is solved using the help of a random number.
 In Monte Carlo Configuration Interaction (MCCI), a system's electronic structure is solved using the CI-based method.
 Though MCCI help to study the electronic structure of a system that was otherwise impossible to do, it suffers from slow convergence.
-We devised a protocol called AL-MCCI, where active learning makes the convergence manifold faster and can also optimize Hilbert space for a particular target state.
+We devised a protocol called active learning assisted  MCCI (AL-MCCI), where active learning makes the convergence manifold faster and can also optimize Hilbert space for a particular target state.

+Initially, MCCI steps update the sub-Hilbert space and build the train data set.
+An Artificial Neural Network (ANN) model learns from the data and, using that information, predicts the relative importance of unlabelled configurations.
+The preliminary information about the configurations helps build a better Hilbert space, leading to faster convergence.

 [Back To The Top](#read-me-template)